+Our utility locating service uses a variety of methods and techniques for locating buried lines.
 Before deciding on a best approach for a project, key decisions have to be made based on information at hand.
 During the planning phase, information is gathered from a visual inspection of the job site and available mapping data.

 The final step if required or requested is documentation of the locating service.
 Spearhead provides digital as built plans and GIS mapping data showing the located lines in an aerial map with color coded overlays.

 Clamp Induction: The induction clamp (coupler) method produces a strong EM signal field within the clamp which is transferred to the conductor encircled by the coupler clamp.
 This method can be used without making metal-to-metal contact to the line.
 The clamp is ideally used for applying signals to live cables.
-A signal is transferred from clamp to cable without taking the cable out of service in a pedestal, manhole, electrical panel or junction box.
+A signal is transferred from clamp to cable without taking the cable out of service in a pedestal, manhole, electrical panel or junction box

 Broadcast Induction: This method is an indirect way to induce a signal from the transmitter to a buried line.
 This technique is use to sweep an area for conductive lines that may not be evident during the initial inspection.

-GPR is a method that uses radar pulses to image the subsurface.
-UHF/VHF frequencies are directed into the ground and the reflected signals from subsurface structures are collected and graphed.
+The way GPR works is that a radio signal is sent into the ground, after which the GPR reads the response of the signal and then shows an image of what’s below.
+UHF/VHF frequencies are the kind of signals directed into the ground, and the reflected signals from subsurface structures are collected and graphed.

-The electrical conductivity of the ground, the transmitted frequency and the radiated power all affect the depth range of GPR. higher frequencies do not penetrate as far as lower frequencies.
+The electrical conductivity of the ground, the transmitted frequency and the radiated power all affect the depth range of GPR.
+Higher frequencies do not penetrate as far as lower frequencies.
 However, higher frequencies may provide improved resolution.
-Thus operating frequency is always a trade-off between resolution and penetration
+Thus, operating frequency is always a trade-off between resolution and penetration.